 - this code uses adaptive importance sampling, as described

-in algorithms 2 and 3 of the CS&DA paper, above.
+in algorithms 2 and 3 of the CS&DA paper, below.
 This

 gives very good results using many fewer simulations than in